boltops-tools/lono-docs/_docs/config/hooks/usage.md

 Hook | Description
 ---|---
-build | When Lono builds or compiles the Lono project to the `.lono-cache` folder. down | When Lono destroys the stack. up | When Lono creates or updates the stack.
+build | When Lono builds the blueprint. down | When Lono deletes the stack. up | When Lono deploys the stack.

 {% include config/hooks/generator.md %}